NSA, Snowden clash over 2013 internal email release

 | WASHINGTON

-WASHINGTON An email exchange released on Thursday shows Edward Snowden questioned the U.S. National Security Agency's legal training programmes, but provides no evidence the former contractor complained internally about vast NSA surveillance programmes that he later leaked to the media.
+WASHINGTON An email exchange released on Thursday shows Edward Snowden questioned the U.S. National Security Agency's legal training programs, but provides no evidence the former contractor complained internally about vast NSA surveillance programs that he later leaked to the media.

 Snowden responded in an email to the Washington Post that the release by U.S. officials "is incomplete."